-In 1992, we entered into an agreement with Frederick J. Rowan, II which will provide Mr. Rowan with a Supplemental Executive Retirement Plan according to a formula based largely on his final average annual salary (plus awards under our incentive plan) during the highest 36 consecutive months of his last 60 months of employment, offset by both certain other retirement benefits provided by us, our operating subsidiary and prior employers and Social Security benefits to which he is entitled.
-The benefit calculation is subject to an overall maximum amount.
+Under separate agreements, we have agreed to provide Mr. Rowan with a supplemental executive retirement benefit according to a formula based on his final average annual salary during the highest 36 consecutive months of his last 60 months of employment, offset by both certain other retirement benefits and Social Security benefits to which he is entitled.
+The benefit, before offsets, is subject to an overall maximum amount.
 The maximum amount equals the after tax benefit that would be realized by Mr. Rowan if he were to receive a fully taxable benefit of \$385,000 payable under a 50% joint and survivor form of annuity.
 The plan's normal retirement date is the first day of the month following the month in which Mr. Rowan attains age 65.
-Assets supporting the obligations of this agreement are held in a dedicated secular trust and are not our assets.
+Assets supporting the obligations of this agreement are held in a dedicated irrevocable trust and are not our assets.
 The assets are comprised of insurance policies that have a cash value.
-At the date of the Acquisition, the trust's assets were deemed sufficient to meet all obligations under the plan.
 To the extent the assets of the trust become insufficient to meet our obligations to Mr. Rowan, we would be required to fund any shortfall.
+Mr. Rowan is also entitled to additional payments each year to defray the tax cost to him of the funded trust and of the additional payments.